djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. Select **Azure SQL Data Warehouse** to select a table from the Azure SQL Data Warehouse that your ADF transformations landed in.

     ![Add dataset](./assets/images/add-dataset-sql.png)

+1. You will be given a script to run before you can proceed.
+The script provided creates a user in the SQL database to allow the Azure Data Share MSI to authenticate on it's behalf.

+    IMPORTANT: Before running the script, you must set yourself as the Active Directory Admin for the SQL Server.

+1. Open a new tab and navigate to the Azure portal.
+Copy the script provided to create a user in the database that you want to share data from.
+You must do this by logging into the EDW database using Query Explorer (preview) using AAD authentication.

+    You will need to modify the script so that the user created is contained within brackets.
+Eg:

+    create user [dataprovider-xxxx] from external login;
+    exec sp_addrolemember db_owner, [dataprovider-xxxx];

+1. Switch back to Azure Data Share where you were adding datasets to your data share.

 1. Select **EDW** for the SQL Data Warehouse, and select **AggregatedTaxiData** for the table.